Britta Crandall Assistant Professor of the Practice in Political Science

 - International Political Economy

-- Southern Cone/Latin America
+- Latin America

 Background

-My teaching and research interests converge on international political economy issues, particularly as it pertains to emerging markets.
+My teaching and research interests converge on international political economy issues, particularly as it pertains to Latin America.
 In my courses, I emphasize the strong connection between politics and economics, repeatedly making the argument to students that they cannot understand one without the other.
 My instruction includes the study of contemporary politics, as well as international monetary and trade economic theory, and how they're applied in the global economy.

 Teaching